datakortet/dkfileutils/README.rst

 path
 ~~~~
 "Poor man's pathlib".
-Object-oriented wrapper around :func:`os.path` and
+Object-oriented wrapper around `os.path` and
 friends.
-Similar to the Python 3 :mod:`pathlib`, however paths are
+Similar to the Python 3 `pathlib`, however paths are
-:type:`str` subclasses and thus much easier to use in an environment
+`str` subclasses and thus much easier to use in an environment
-where :func:`os.path` calls are interspersed with object-oriented code.
+where `os.path` calls are interspersed with object-oriented code.

 pfind
 ~~~~~